CompUnits and where to find them

 $*REPO variable.
 It contains a single repository object.
 This object has a next-repo attribute that may contain another repository.
 In other words: repositories are managed as a linked list.
 The important difference to the traditional array is, that when going through the list, each object has a say in whether to pass along a request to the next-repo or not.

-Raku sets up a standard set of repositories, i.e. the "perl", "vendor" and "site" repositories, just like you know them from
+Raku sets up a standard set of repositories, i.e. the "core", "vendor" and "site" repositories, just like you know them from

 Perl.
 In addition, we set up a "home" repository for the current user.